Manufacturing Engineering, PhD

 - A maximum of 30 credit hours of coursework from a previous master’s degree in engineering or a related field may be applied to the PhD.

-- Four core courses, totaling 12 credit hours.
+- Four core courses, plus Seminar totaling 15 credit hours.

 - 12 credit hours of MFG 799, Dissertation